tofficer/RandomDatabaseSample/README.md

 # RandomDatabaseSample

 The Driver class interacts with the user through the terminal.
-Thus, the user will only have to run "//usr/lib/jvm/default-java/bin/java-Djava.security.auth.login.config=login.config -classpath ./postgresql -8.4-703.jdbc4.jar:Driver" to interact with the app.
+Thus, the user will only have to run "//usr/lib/jvm/default-java/bin/java-Djava.security.auth.login.config=login.config -classpath ./postgresql -8.4-703.jdbc4.jar:.
+Driver" to interact with the app.

 The RandomSample class accepts user input, and will either print out the requested rows or store them in a new table.